Advanced Search

 • Available Online: 2025-11-14

-• Objective Voice deep generation technology has been able to generate realistic speech.
-While enriching people’s entertainment and daily lives, it is also easily abused by malicious actors for voice forgery, thereby posing significant risks to personal privacy and social security.
-As one of the mainstream defense technologies against voice forgery, the existing active defense techniques have achieved certain achievements, but their performance remains average in balancing defense ability with the imperceptibility of defensive examples, as well as in robustness.
-Methods This paper proposes an active defense method against voice conversion forgery by diffusion reconstruction.
-The proposed method utilizes the diffusion vocoder PriorGrad as a generator, which guiding the gradual denoising process based on the diffusion prior of the speech to be protected, and reconstructs the speech to be protected, directly obtaining defensive speech examples.
-Moreover, the proposed method introduces a multi-scale auditory perceptual loss, suppressing the perturbation amplitude of frequency bands sensitive to the human auditory system, thereby enhancing the imperceptibility of defensive examples.
-Results and Discussions The defense experiments on four leading voice conversion models show that, while maintaining the imperceptibility of defensive speech examples and using speaker verification accuracy as the objective metric, compared with the second-best method, the proposed method improves defense ability on average by about 32% in white-box scenarios and about 16% in black-box scenarios, and achieves a better balance between defense ability and imperceptibility (Table 2).
-In the robustness experiment, compared with the second-best method, the proposed method achieves an average improvement of about 29% in white-box scenarios and about 18% in black-box scenarios under three types of compression attacks (Table 3), as well as an average improvement of about 35% in the white-box scenario and about 17% in the black-box scenario under Gaussian filtering attack (Table 4); In the ablation experiments, the proposed method using the multi-scale auditory perceptual loss achieves a 5% to 10% improvement in defense ability compared with the method using a single-scale auditory perceptual loss (Table 5).
-Conclusions An active defense method against voice conversion forgery by diffusion reconstruction is proposed in this paper.
-The method directly reconstructs defensive speech examples that better approximate the distribution of the original target speech data through the diffusion vocoder, and combines a multi-scale auditory perceptual loss to further enhance the imperceptibility of the defensive speech.
-Experimental results show that, compared with existing methods, the proposed method not only achieves superior defense performance in both white-box and black-box scenarios, but also exhibits robustness against compression coding and smoothing filtering.
-Although the proposed method attains significant results in defense performance and robustness, its computational efficiency still needs to be further improved.
-Therefore, future work will focus on exploring diffusion generators with a single time step or fewer time steps in order to improve computational efficiency while maintaining defense performance as much as possible.
+• Objective Voice deep generation technology is able to produce speech that is perceptually realistic.
+Although it enriches entertainment and everyday applications, it is also exploited for voice forgery, creating risks to personal privacy and social security.
+Existing active defense techniques serve as a major line of protection against such forgery, yet their performance remains limited in balancing defensive strength with the imperceptibility of defensive speech examples, and in maintaining robustness.
+Methods An active defense method against voice conversion forgery is proposed on the basis of diffusion reconstruction.
+The diffusion vocoder PriorGrad is used as the generator, and the gradual denoising process is guided by the diffusion prior of the target speech so that the protected speech is reconstructed and defensive speech examples are obtained directly.
+A multi-scale auditory perceptual loss is further introduced to suppress perturbation amplitudes in frequency bands sensitive to the human auditory system, which improves the imperceptibility of the defensive examples.
+Results and Discussions Defense experiments conducted on four leading voice conversion models show that the proposed method maintains the imperceptibility of defensive speech examples and, when speaker verification accuracy is used as the evaluation metric, improves defense ability by about 32% on average in white-box scenarios and about 16% in black-box scenarios compared with the second-best method, achieving a stronger balance between defense ability and imperceptibility (Table 2).
+In robustness experiments, the proposed method yields an average improvement of about 29% in white-box scenarios and about 18% in black-box scenarios under three compression attacks (Table 3), and an average improvement of about 35% in the white-box scenario and about 17% in the black-box scenario under Gaussian filtering attack (Table 4).
+Ablation experiments further show that the use of multi-scale auditory perceptual loss improves defense ability by 5% to 10% compared with the use of single-scale auditory perceptual loss (Table 5).
+Conclusions An active defense method against voice conversion forgery based on diffusion reconstruction is proposed.
+Defensive speech examples are reconstructed directly through a diffusion vocoder so that the generated audio better approximates the distribution of the original target speech, and a multi-scale auditory perceptual loss is integrated to improve the imperceptibility of the defensive speech.
+Experimental results show that the proposed method achieves stronger defense performance than existing approaches in both white-box and black-box scenarios and remains robust under compression coding and smoothing filtering.
+Although the method demonstrates clear advantages in defense performance and robustness, its computational efficiency requires further improvement.
+Future work is directed toward diffusion generators that operate with a single time step or fewer time steps to enhance computational efficiency while maintaining defense performance.

 • loading